DeFrates column: Create a compassionate safety net for those most affected

 We can easily react in fear.
 We can overstock up on all the supplies we need to keep just ourselves and our families safe.
 We can start to view our neighbors with distrust.
 We can focus inward on anxiety, and make choices based on imagined worst-case scenarios.
 We can mock those people who have concerns that we don’t understand.

 We can also live out these interesting times in a way that actually builds each other up, and supports the vulnerable among us.
-I would like to borrow an idea from Laurie Raymond, owner of High Tails Dogs and Cats, which she shared as a comment on the Post Independent article regarding the coronavirus.
+I would like to borrow an idea from Laurie Raymond, owner of High Tails Dog and Cat Outfitters, which she shared as a comment on the Post Independent article regarding the coronavirus.
 She suggests that we find ways to create a compassionate safety net for those who may be most affected, even if we aren’t.
-She says that we should find the ‘micro’ ways in which we can help others.
+She says that we should find the “micro” ways in which we can help others.

 Instead of making decisions based on fear, we can pro-actively strengthen our community by creatively offering the resources we do have.
 Act with wisdom and follow sensible precautions like washing hands, staying home when you are sick, and of course, we can all stop touching our faces.